DEV-5/MY_NOTES/Linux_Embedded_development.md

   2. Asynchronous clean up
      - A process termination is notified to immediate parent by kernel's process manager.
-     - Program parent process to setup an event handler which is run in response to child termination event.
+     - Program parent process needs to setup an event handler which is run in response to child termination event.
      - Implement event handler to reap child.

   3. Auto clean up